 Obstetrics and Gynecology

 Pain & Pain Management

 The International Museum of Surgical Science supports a commitment to contemporary art and artists through exhibitions and programs that use the frame of contemporary artistic practice to examine new perspectives in surgical science and our relationship to the body.
 The Museum’s Contemporary Arts Initiative includes rotating exhibitions of contemporary art, as well as an ongoing Artist in Residence program.

 The Hall of Immortals – Sculptures by Louis Linck & Edouard Chaissing

 The Hall of Murals – Paintings by Count Gregorio Calvi di Bergolo

 Spanish Mural Gallery

 Originally founded as the International College of Surgeon’s “Hall of Fame,” The International Museum of Surgical Science organized its exhibitions around nationality from 1954 through the early 1990s.
 Over the last two decades, a significant shift towards thematic exhibitions has occurred.
 While the bulk of our exhibitions and programs are geared towards an in-depth examination of surgery’s many disciplines, the Museum still maintains several National Rooms that highlight the surgeons and healthcare systems of a given sponsoring nation.
 These exhibits rotate periodically:

 The Museum is in the process of digitizing its archive.
-To inquire about exhibitions presented before 2015, please contact Museum staff.
+To inquire about exhibitions presented or ending before 2015, please contact Museum staff.